-Vincent Bliard — Les Fondamentaux 2019
+Vincent Bliard: Les Fondamentaux 2019

-Les Fondamentaux 2019
+Vincent Bliard: Les Fondamentaux 2019

-The Vincent Bliard – Les Fondamentaux is exactly the kind of champagne you don't necessarily need to analyze while drinking it.
+The Vincent Bliard Les Fondamentaux is exactly the kind of Champagne you don't necessarily need to analyze while drinking it.
+It just flows along in a very positive way.

 In the glass, everything seems very balanced.
-A light focus on Pinot Noir, without heaviness, but definitely with pressure that perhaps also gets additional weight from the 13% vol alcohol.
+A light focus on Pinot Noir, without heaviness, but certainly with weight that maybe also gets additional heft from the 13% vol alcohol.
+The texture is round, calm, harmonious, nothing stands out, nothing is missing.
+Not boring, but simply right.
+Or was it just the moment?

 Aromatically, Les Fondamentaux remains deliberately restrained.
-Bright fruit in the foreground – pear, yellow apple, some mirabelle plum – plus fine yeast notes, a hint of brioche and a light nutty character.
-No dominant citrus and the fruity notes described above are also very subtle.
+Bright fruit in the foreground, pear, yellow apple, some mirabelle plum, plus fine lees notes, a touch of brioche and a slightly nutty character.
+No dominant citrus, the fruity notes very subtle.
+With some air, light herbal hints and a gentle spice emerge, more dry than sweet.
+On the palate very balanced: round, calm, with creamy texture and a light weight from the Pinot Noir.

 Details